Modeling and solving the multimodal car- and ride-sharing problem

-Table~\ref{tab:gapheuristic} gives the average gap between the upper bound and solving the original IP on the same set of columns.
-It is calculated as previously described and like in all previous experiments, this gap is very small.
-For instances with $m = 2$, it is zero for all pricing schemes and also for all other (larger) instances it remains below 1\%.
-In Table~\ref{app:costsheuristic} in the Appendix, we provide the average savings values and the respective average gaps for all instance classes.

-In Table~\ref{tab:cpuheuristic}, average computation times in seconds for the heuristic pricing schemes and scheme \multiple\ are given.
-For the largest instances ($u = 300$, $m = 40$), heuristic pricing is not advantageous, our pure exact approach (\multiple) obtains the best results.
-For the other instances, the picture is less clear.
-E.g., \heuredges\ is consistently faster than \multiple\ on all instances, except those with $u=250$ and $u=300$, and $m=40$.
-However, these improvements are all minor, less than one order of magnitude.
-In Appendix Table~\ref{app:cpuheuristic} we again provide more detailed information on the average time used for pricing (pricing), for solving the master problem (master) and in total (total) for all instances.
-None of the presented schemes significantly stands out in terms of running times or solution quality.
-However, during our tests we could observe an overall slightly better performance of the scheme \statespace.
+Table~\ref{tab:heuristics} gives the average gap between the upper bound and solving the original IP on the same set of columns, and the average computation times in seconds for the heuristic pricing schemes \heuredges, \heurprun, \statespace, and scheme \multiple\ for the larger instance classes defined by $u = 150,200,250,300$ and $m = 2,4,10,20,40$.
+We see for all schemes a gap below 1\%, and similar computational times.
+Thus, none of the presented schemes significantly stands out in terms of running times or solution quality.

-In Table~\ref{tab:colsgen}, we present the total number of columns generated when running the respective pricing algorithm over all instances with a given $m$, $m = 2,4,10,20,40$.
+In Table~\ref{tab:colsgen}, we present the total number of columns generated when running the respective pricing algorithm over all instances with $m = 2,4,10,20,40$.
 We observe that, as expected, by only adding one column in each iteration (\best, \first) and one for each depot combination (\firstdep) we generate fewer columns than with scheme \multiple, which adds all columns with positive reduced savings.
-Comparing heuristic pricing to pricing scheme \multiple\, we cannot see any significant differences.
-This may not be surprising as we have seen earlier that these schemes have a similar performance.
-Detailed results can be found in Appendix Table~\ref{app:columnsgenerated}.
-It gives the average number of columns generated for each pricing scheme and instance class.